 - Known segregating variants Provide a variant track of known SNPs in the population annotated with allele frequencies (e.g. dbSNP), if running the LOH detection in unpaired mode.
 The variant track should be restricted to the target region.
 This can be done using the Filter Based on Overlap tool, see .

 - Normalize coverage using allele frequencies If enabled allele frequencies will be used to find the correct coverage normalization.
 If a large fraction of targets are affected by say a deletion, the normalization factor used for the sample will be too low, resulting in underdetection.
-However, a deletion is both expected to affect the coverage and the allele frequencies and this information can be used to correct the normalization factor (see tables 24.2 and 24.3).
+However, a deletion is both expected to affect the coverage and the allele frequencies and this information can be used to correct the normalization factor (see tables 26.2 and 26.3).
+As an example, if the control sample has copy number 2 for all targets, but the case sample has copy number 1 for all targets, the coverage after correcting for total library size should ideally be adjusted by a factor 0.5.
 Enabling this option is recommended for small panels where a large fraction of targets may be affected by CNV events.

 - Minimum sample purity The lowest sample purity the model can estimate.
 It is hard to distinguish a sample with only a few CNV and LOH events from a sample with very low purity.
 Set this parameter to the lowest purity that the model is allowed to use.